john-arul1/MINICHEM/README.md

 ## Citing

-If you use OpenMC in your research, please consider giving proper attribution by citing the following publication:
+If you use MINICHEM in your research, please consider giving proper attribution by citing the following publication: